ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 Secondly, remember the idea that drove capitalism - that we buy things which make us happy, healthy and safe, and this drives production, hence GDP?
 Well, this isn’t actually entirely correct.
 We can now create GDP without even touching people’s happiness, by creating loans and investments for goods and services which never reach the end consumer, but instead are just Business to Business (B2B), fill a landfill, or feed some other black hole of goods and services that doesn’t improve society.

 Moreover, our happiness from goods and services is not linear.
 Your first meal after not eating for a week is worth much much more to you than the 30th meal in a week.
-Yet GDP assigns them the same value. and past a point, Past a point, more consumption doesn’t make us happy at all.
+Yet GDP assigns them the same value. and past a point, more consumption doesn’t make us happy at all.

 In ye olde days, and in struggling countries to this day, more material commodities were clearly needed, as they provided for the basic physical or psychological necessities.